-\paragraph{Probabilistic Planning.} The problem of decision making under partial observability has also been extensively studied in stochastic optimal control.
-In particular, Partially Observable Markov Decision Processes (POMDPs, \citet{smallwood73optimal}) are a general framework that capture many adaptive optimization problems under partial observability.
-Unfortunately, solving POMDPs is PSPACE hard \citep{papadimitriou87complexity}, thus typically heuristic approximations with no performance guarantees are applied \citep{pineau06anytime}.
+The problem of decision making under partial observability has also been extensively studied in stochastic optimal control.
+In particular, Partially Observable Markov Decision Processes~\citep{smallwood73optimal}, abbreviated as POMDPs, are a general framework that captures many adaptive optimization problems under partial observability.
+Unfortunately, solving POMDPs is PSPACE hard \citep{papadimitriou87complexity}, thus typically heuristic algorithms with no approximation guarantees are applied \citep{pineau06anytime,ross08}.
 For some special instances of POMDPs related to Multi-armed Bandit problems, (near-)optimal policies can be found.
 These include the (optimal) Gittins-index policy for the classic Multi-armed Bandit problem~\citep{gittins79dynamic} and approximate policies for the Multi-armed Bandit problem with metric switching costs~\citep{guha09multi} and special cases of the Restless Bandit problem \citep{guha09approximation}.
-The problems considered in this paper can be formalized as POMDPs, albeit with exponentially large state space (where the state represents the selected items and observations).
-Thus our results can be interpreted as widening the class of partially observable optimization problems that can be efficiently approximately solved.
+The problems considered in this paper can be formalized as POMDPs, albeit with exponentially large state space (where the world state represents the selected items and state/outcome of each item).
+Thus our results can be interpreted as widening the class of partially observable planning problems that can be efficiently approximately solved.

-\paragraph{Previous Work by the Authors.} This manuscript is an extended version of a paper that appeared in the Conference on Learning Theory (COLT) 2010 \citep{golovin10colt}.
-The present version significantly expands on the previous one, and includes an improved policy-centric treatment of \term submodularity, new theoretical results on adaptive coverage and min-sum coverage, the accelerated adaptive greedy algorithm, new applications, a new kitchen sink, new hardness and adaptivity gap results, the incorporation of item costs, and experiments.